raguay/ModalFileManager-NWjs/README.md

 All Dracula based themes are here with permission from the author.
 Please support his great work at [Dracula Themes](https://draculatheme.com/).
 The Dracula "Buffy" theme is my preferred theme for everything.
 I'm having many issues with my eyes having light sensitivity and this theme allows me to keep working longer than other themes.

+## Some Limitations

+Because this is a web technologies application, there are certain things that it just can't do and I'm not sure if they can be done at this level.
+Therefore, this will not completely remove your dependency on using the Finder application.
+But, these instances are not everyday items for which we use a file manager.
+As I see it, these items are not doable, but I would love for someone to prove me wrong:

+- Install applications that the macOS Gatekeeper will allow.

 ## Installation

 These directions currently work for the macOS.
-I haven't tested for finished the Linux or Windows installation.
+I haven't tested the Linux or Windows installation.
 All external programs should be installed before first running the Modal File Manager.
 Otherwise, you will have to modify the path used to execute external programs to find them.

 I have a run script made with [Mask](https://github.com/jakedeichert/mask) and [Node.js](https://nodejs.org/en/).
 You have to put a copy of [NW.js](https://nwjs.io/) in the 'misc' directory as `nwjs.app`.
 Or, you can change the script.
 I'm assuming you aren't changing the script in the following.
 Also, the scripts in the mask file are running in a [fish shell](https://github.com/fish-shell/fish-shell).
 If you don't have fish shell on your system, you will need to either install it or convert the script to run in zsh or sh.